-DeSantis teases 25-year conservative Supreme Court majority
+DeSantis touts 25-year conservative US Supreme Court majority

 DeSantis also suggested that it may be possible to replace Obama-appointed liberal justices Sonia Sotomayor, who is 68, and Elena Kagan, who is 63, over the course of the next administration.
 Justices are presidentially appointed to the Supreme Court for life, or until they opt to retire.
 The court currently leans conservative by a majority of 6-3.

-The Florida governor, who has recently overseen the Sunshine State’s ban of most abortions after six weeks, also hit out at another sitting conservative justice on the Supreme Court, John Roberts, who sided with the liberal side of the court on abortion rights last year.
+The Florida governor, who has recently overseen the US Sunshine State’s ban of most abortions after six weeks, also hit out at another sitting conservative justice on the Supreme Court, John Roberts, who sided with the liberal side of the court on abortion rights last year.

 “If you replace a Clarence Thomas with somebody like a Roberts or somebody like that, then you’re going to actually see the court move to the left, and you can’t do that,” DeSantis argued to what the Washington Post described as a “raucous” audience.